Ridgure/TwitchBot/README.md

 **Setup**

-In order to be able to run the bot add a file config.py that looks something like this and go through the steps below:
+In order to be able to run the bot add a file config.py in the same folder as the bot and go through the steps below: config.py should look something like this:

 ```
 Host = "irc.twitch.tv"           # The Twitch IRC server